qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 project from the :menuselection:`Project --> Snapping Options...` menu.
 In the :guilabel:`Snapping and Digitizing Options`, you can also configure some other properties (snapping layers, scale limit, topology...)
-The guilabel:`Snapping Toolbar` gives access to most of these features.
+The :guilabel:`Snapping Toolbar` gives access to most of these features.

 By default, snapping is disabled in a project until you press the
 |snapping| :sup:`Enable snapping` button or press :kbd:`S`.